*Acam receives commission from the suppliers.

-A loan in Denmark are here used as an umbrella for the borrowing of money without security, also called an unsecured loan.
+Loan in Denmark is here used as an umbrella for the borrowing of money without security, also called an unsecured loan.
 And where the money is not earmarked for a specific purchase.
 This is why APR becomes a key concept which we will come back to later.
 This goes for consumer loans, unspecified bank loans in Denmark, overdraft facility, credit card loans and so on.
 Car loans are also included here because the value of the car, and therefore the security, decreases over time.
-They are all fast loans or a quick loan.
+They are all fast loans or quick loans.

-APR is a function of the security for the loan and the security for an online loan in Denmark is limited.
-And because the carried out credit evaluation is limited the APR for these kind of fast loans can be high.
-As a consequence of the lack of security This is due to the fact that people normally obtaining online an loan in Denmark can be under average payers.
-And the fast loans are usually on low amounts.
+APR is a function of the collateral for loans and the security for the loaner of an online loan in Denmark is limited.
+As a consequence of the lack of security and because the performed credit evaluation is limited the APR for these kind of fast loans can be high.
+This is due to the fact that people normally obtaining an online loan in Denmark can be under average payers.
+And fast loans are usually on low amounts.

-This means that the people who actually complies with the conditions are paying for the people not complying with the conditions.
-So depending on the circumstances, such as being a student or unemployed with a good prospekt of getting a job, it can make sense.
+This means that the people who actually complies with the conditions are paying for the people not complying with the conditions of the loans.

 An overdraft facility is a standing amount a bank makes available for the borrower without a fixed repayment schedule.
 A fixed amount is agreed, 10.000 for instance, and of that you can use and repay as you should wish and need.

 The APR is higher than for classic bank loans.
 But on the other hand you have the flexibility to use and repay the credit as wished and needed.
 This means that you only have interest costs of the money you actually use.
 For a standard bank loan you pay for the total borrowed amount disregarding the use.
-And you have fixed terms for when you have to repay the money.
+And for a standard bank loan you have fixed terms for when you have to repay the money.

-For an overdraft facility you can also get high interest rate for your own money, as you save interest costs when you put money into the account and thereby draw less on the credit.
+For an overdraft facility you can also get high interest rate for your own money, as you save interest costs when you put money into the account and thereby draw less on your credit facility.
 If you spend more the the agreed amount, you account moves into overdraft.
-And then you will have to pay even higher APR than agreed at by account conclusion.
+And then you will have to pay even higher APR than agreed to by account conclusion.

-Credit card such as Mastercard, American Express and certain store cards for department stores and gas station, are different from a Danish dankort.
+Credit card such as Mastercard, American Express and certain store cards for department stores and gas stations, are different from a Danish dankort.
 A dankort is a debit card, by not having the money subtracted from your account at once.
-But having the consumption for the month added up and drawn simultaneously.
+But a credit card have the consumption for the whole month added up and drawn simultaneously.

 Student loans, or a SU loan as they are often called, are quite common in Denmark.
 The government lends out money to students on a monthly basis at fairly attractive rates.
 The monthly amount is fixed, but the student can decided which months they wish to utilize.